Helping Injured People For Three Generations

 Main Office in Scarsdale/Eastchester with satellite offices in North Yonkers and Midtown Manhattan

 Our offices are located for your convenience in the Vernon Hills Shopping Center on Route 22 in Scarsdale/Eastchester, across from St. John’s Riverside Hospital on North Broadway in Yonkers, and on Lexington Avenue at 41st Street near Grand Central Terminal in midtown Manhattan.
 We are a third generation father and son law firm in Westchester and New York City with a family tradition of working hard to obtain full, fair and just compensation for our injured clients.
 With over 50 years of personal injury experience, and among the highest-rated law firms in New York, we have won over $200 million in settlements for our clients with bodily injuries including:

 Both Stanley Tomkiel and Matthew Tomkiel are experienced lawyers with a proven track record of success handling very serious personal injury cases.
+The American Society of Legal Advocates recognized Matthew Tomkiel’s work by honoring him with their 2019 Top 100 Lawyers award.
 As a father and son team, the practice of law is more than just a business.
 It is the continuation of a family tradition started by Matthew’s grandfather.
 We handle the cases personally and attend to the needs of each client.
 We understand the devastating effects a serious injury has on the victim’s personal life, work and family.
 Our mission is to help each client successfully navigate an often difficult and frustrating civil justice system.
 To us, success means full fair and just compensation for our clients.